ePay

 I have forgotten my password.
 How do I get a new one?

-May I change my email and/or password?
+May I change my email address?

 What types of accounts may be used to make payments via ePay?